 Landscaping PPC marketing achieves the same thing, but it’s considered a short-term strategy as companies bid for the top placement of their online advertisements.
 As soon as they stop paying, they no longer appear in top ad positions online.

-A robust marketing plan for gardening businesses will contain both marketing strategies, and some traditional marketing tactics that still work well for location-based service businesses.
+A robust marketing plan is how to grow a landscaping business.
+It will contain both marketing ideas for your gardening business, and some universal marketing tactics that still work well for location-based service businesses.

 Marketing isn’t a one-off project, and you can start anytime.
 However, for optimal results, you’ll want to follow best practices.
 Ideally, you should have an SEO-friendly website, along with social media profiles and a strong marketing plan in place before you start advertising.